rajdip-i/Geological-Text-Mining/README.md

 # Geological Text Mining

-This project is designed to analyze geological texts by leveraging advanced NLP techniques.
+This project is designed to analyze geological texts by leveraging advanced NLP(RAG) techniques.
 Users can upload geological PDFs and interactively query the content using a Streamlit-powered web application.

 ---